daniestevez/gr-outernet/README.md

 # gr-outernet
-GNUradio OOT module for Outernet
+GNU Radio OOT module for Outernet

-This repository contains a GNUradio decoder for [Outernet](http://outernet.is/)
+This repository contains a GNU Radio decoder for [Outernet](http://outernet.is/)

 The decoder receives the Outernet frames from the L-band signal.
 You can use [free-outernet](https://github.com/daniestevez/free-outernet/) to recover files